What Does GEMSAS Stand For?

 Can I Apply Through GEMSAS As An International Student?

-International students cannot process their applications via the GEMSAS and must directly apply to their preferred university.
+International students cannot process their applications via GEMSAS and must apply directly to their preferred university.
 International applicants may sit the MCAT or the GAMSAT for admission into graduate-entry programs in Australia.

 What Is The Easiest Medical School To Get Into In Australia?

-Getting into medicine is quite challenging, so there is no definite way to answer which university allocates medical offers to students easily.
-You need to understand that each GEMSAS university has specific entry requirements.
-While most universities give higher preference to GAMSAT scores, few other universities focus more on your medical interview performance.
+Getting into medicine is quite challenging, so there is no definite way to answer which university allocates medical offers to students most easily.
+Each GEMSAS university has specific entry requirements.
+While most universities give higher preference to GAMSAT scores, some universities focus more on your medical interview performance.
 Ultimately it boils down to which university suits your achievements and supports your interests.